5 Seconds of Summer: Hi or Hey Records and departure from Capitol Records

 On 27 January 2014, the band announced that they would be setting up their own record label, Hi or Hey Records.
 The record label's name was chosen via a fan voting system on Twitter.
 On the label's website, the band stated that aside from releasing all of their music through Hi or Hey Records in conjunction with Capitol Records, they would also be signing bands via the label.
 On 24 March 2015, the label signed pop rock band Hey Violet.

 5 Seconds of Summer's first three studio albums: 5 Seconds of Summer (2014), Sounds Good Feels Good (2015), and Youngblood (2018) were all released through the Hi or Hey Records imprint.

 In May 2019, it was announced that 5 Seconds of Summer had departed from Hi or Hey Records/Capitol Records and signed with Interscope Records for their fourth studio album Calm.
-Their 2022 album 5SOS5 is set to be released via BMG Rights Management.
+Their fifth studio album, 5SOS5, was released independently via BMG Rights Management on 23 September 2022.

 As of 2020, Hi or Hey Records remains active as all of Hey Violet's recordings are released via Hi or Hey Records in conjunction with Capitol.